 Based on user feedback, the menu interface has been upgraded for even easier on-set operation.
 Many of VENICE 2’s connectors have also changed location and type, such as the Lemo 12V out and the Ethernet connector moving to the camera assistant’s side.

 Sony’s VENICE 2 Camera Simulator is an interactive training tool that represents the CineAlta camera’s menu-driven user interface.

-Full-frame 3:2 recording used to mean that users could not see their image without black bars at the sides of their monitors.
+Full-frame 3:2 recording used to mean that users could not see their image without black bars on the sides of their monitors.
 Our Zoom to Fit function allows VENICE 2 to record in Full-frame 3:2 and deliver a 17:9/16:9 monitor output simultaneously, so directors, cinematographers and crew have a bigger picture for on-set monitoring.